brianbaldock/Docker-DuckDuckGo_Search/readme.md

 4. Open a pull request.

 Feel free to open an issue if you run into any problems or have questions.

+## Disclaimer
+This docker instance is not affiliated with DuckDuckGo and is for educational purposes only.
+It is not intended for commercial use or any purpose that violates DuckDuckGo's Terms of Service.
+By using this docker container, you acknowledge that you will not use it in a way that infringes on DuckDuckGo's terms.
+The official DuckDuckGo website can be found at https://duckduckgo.com.